doganozturkk/SQL-Query-Practice-Pack/README.md

 ## 📌 Overview

-SQL Query Practice Pack is a collection of exercises designed to strengthen SQL skills in practical scenarios.
+SQL Query Practice Pack is a collection of exercises designed to strengthen progressive SQL problem-solving skills in practical scenarios.
-The project includes realistic datasets and a structured set of exercises ranging from basic SELECT queries to advanced window functions.
+The project includes real-world datasets and a structured set of exercises ranging from basic SELECT queries to advanced window functions.

 ---